Yelp/engage.android/Eclipse_Import_Guide.md

     Eclipse may reset the Jump project build target to a lower level.
 19. Your project should now build and run.

-**Note:** Because the Engage for Android library provides Android resources it is not sufficient to add `jrengage.jar` to your Eclipse project build path, you must declare the Android library project dependency as detailed.
+**Note:** Because the Jump for Android library provides Android resources it is not sufficient to add `jump.jar` to your Eclipse project build path, you must declare the Android library project dependency as detailed.

 **Note:** There can only be one version of `android-support-v4.jar` in the accumulated set of `Java Build